GLOBAL MARKETS-Banks lift stocks, dollar holds near 14-year peak

-dollar were on the back foot in light trading ahead of the
+on the back foot in light trading ahead of the Christmas break.

 In another boost to European financials, a bailout for